Instant Connection for Pixel Streaming

 When Resolve crashes before you even see the interface, you’re probably dealing with:

-• A plugin that doesn’t support your version
+• A plugin that doesn’t support your Resolve version.

 It’s surprising how often the cause isn’t Resolve at all but what you installed last month and forgot about.